-We need a Net-zero workforce equipped with the right skills and the enthusiasm, to help us build a cleaner, greener system and operate a newer sustainable buisness model.
-This workforces transformation will require a diverse mix of skills, from scientists and engineers, to communications professionals and data specialists, who leads the change and drive towards the net-zero future.
+We need a net zero workforce equipped with the right skills and enthusiasm, to help build a cleaner, greener system and operate newer, sustainable business models.
+This workforce transformation will require a variety of skills from different disciplines.

 How can companies think about aligning HR strategies with climate change?
 How can a workforce be looked at as agents towards achieving net zero?
 In this timely and apt keynote talk, Vijay Swaminathan will explore how a workforce can serve climate goals with fresh visions and missions.

 The achievement of the UN SDGs (Sustainability Development Goals) and commercial use of 6G technologies are both targeted for 2030.
 While research on 6G has already started, directing this research consciously is the need of the hour.
 It is imperative to build environmentally cleaner and more sustainable mobile network ecosystems.
 Ericsson’s recent modeling suggested that by 2030, 5G technology would aid in reducing emissions equivalent of taking one in seven of the EU’s cars off the road.